hemantksingh/messup-learn/People/Self Awareness.md

 *If you work just for yourself, the whole world seems against you.
 If you work for others, the whole world works with you*

 Does this mean you give up everything you own in charity and start social service?
-Well you may very well decide to and that maybe a perfectly valid choice, however some of us may want to get ahead financially in life to have the freedom to do things that we love and enjoy most.
+Well you may very well decide to and that maybe a perfectly valid choice, however someone may just decide to want to make money.
 This may mean getting your dream job, getting better at investing or starting a new venture.

 *Money is not a bad thing if profit is for the purpose of wider positive impact.*